-Assets test?

-➔Do you give priority in eligibility to:

-Elderly?

-Disabled?

-Young children?

-Other: (If yes, please describe)

 statutory references

+2604(c)

-2604(c) 2605(c)(1)(A) →Do you have additional eligibility requirement ASSISTANCE (X Yes No) ents for: CRISIS
+2605(c)(1)(A) 9 Do you have additional eligibility requirements ASSISTANCE (X Yes No) ents for: CRISIS

-(ali aibility)

 (eligibility) Yes No

-(engionity) ➔Do you use: Yes No

-(englointy) ➔Do you use: Assets test?
-Yes No
+9 Do you use:

-(englointy)

-(engionity) Assets test?
-Must the household have received a X
+Assets test?
+X

-(engionity) Assets test?
 Must the household have received a shut-off notice or have an empty tank?
+X

-Must the household have exhausted X
+Must the household have exhausted regular benefit?
+X

+Must the household have received a rent eviction notice?
+N/A

+Must heating/cooling be medically necessary?
+X

 Other (Please explain):

-→What constitutes a crisis?
+9What constitutes a crisis?
 (Please describe)

-A household is in a crisis if it is experiencing or is in experiencing a life threatening or health related eme of heating/cooling, and sufficient timely, and approp not available from any other source.
-A crisis is consis threatening if there is no heating/cooling source and threatening if there is a danger of losing heating/cool rgency due to lack riate assistance is dered life- non-life
+A household is in a crisis if it is experiencing or is in danger of experiencing a life threatening or health related emergency due to lack of heating/cooling, and sufficient timely, and appropriate assistance is not available from any other source.
+A crisis is considered life-threatening if there is no heating/cooling source and non-life threatening if there is a danger of losing heating/cooling source.

-statutory references

-2605(c)(1)(A) →Do you have additional eligibility requirements for: WEATHERIZATION (X Yes No)

-(eligibility)

-➔Do you use: Yes No

-Assets test?
-X

-Priority groups?
-(Please list) X

-Elderly Disabled Families with children

-→Are you using Department of Energy (DOE) Low Income Weatherization Assistance Program (LIWAP) rules to establish eligibility or to establish priority eligibility for households with certain characteristics?

-→If yes, are there exceptions?
+statutory references 2605(c)(1)(A) 2 Do you have additional eligibility requirements for: WEATHERIZATION (X Yes No) (eligibility) 9 Do you use: Yes No Assets test?
+X Priority groups?
+(Please list) 1.
+Elderly 2.
+Disabled 3.
+Families with children X 9 Are you using Department of Energy (DOE) Low Income Weatherization Assistance Program (LIWAP) rules to establish eligibility or to establish priority eligibility for households with certain characteristics?
+2 If yes, are there exceptions?
 Please list below.
-X

-FFY 2020

-2605(b)(3) 2605(c)(3)(A)

-(outreach)
+X statutory references 2605(b)(3) 9Please check the outreach activities that you 2605(c)(3)(A)conduct that are designed to assure that eligible households are made aware of all LIHEAP assistance available: X provide intake service through home visits or by telephone for the physically infirm (i.e. elderly or disabled).
+X place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc. X publish articles in local newspapers or broadcast media announcements. include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance. make mass mailing to past recipients of LIHEAP.
+X informs low income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs.
+X execute interagency agreements with other low-income program offices to perform outreach to target groups.
+X other (Please specify): The NC Division of Social Services partners with the NC Division of Aging and Adult Services to provide outreach to aging and disabled adults regarding our heating assistance component.
+9 Please describe how you will assure that LIHEAP is coordinated with similar and related programs.
+The description provided applies to all components unless specifically noted.

+2605(b)(4)

+(coordination)